Lai Xiaomin

-Lai Xiaomin (赖小民; 21 July 1962 – 29 January 2021) was a Chinese business executive and senior economist who served as party secretary and chairman of the board of China Huarong Asset Management from September 2012 to April 2018.
+Lai Xiaomin (赖小民; 21 July 1962 – 29 January 2021) was a Chinese politician, business executive and senior economist who served as Chinese Communist Party Committee Secretary and chairman of the board of China Huarong Asset Management from September 2012 to April 2018.
 He was sacked for graft on 17 April 2018.

 On 5 January 2021, Lai was sentenced to death without reprieve for bribery, embezzlement, and bigamy.
 His private assets were seized as well.
 The sentence was carried out on 29 January 2021.

 He assumed various posts in the People's Bank of China, including deputy director and Director of the Central Funding Department of the Planning Capital Department of the People's Bank of China, Director of the Second Division of the Bank, deputy director of the Credit Management Department, and deputy director of the Bank Supervision Second Division.

 He was a delegate to the 12th National People's Congress.
 His positions prior to his downfall included; deputy director of the Banking Supervision Department of the China Banking Regulatory Commission, Head of the Preparatory Team of the Beijing Supervision Bureau, Secretary of the Beijing Banking Regulatory Bureau, Secretary of the Party Committee, Director of the General Office of the China Banking Regulatory Commission, and Director of the Party Committee Office and Chief Spokesperson.

 Biography

-Lai was born into a family of very poor farmers in Ruijin, Jiangxi on 21 July 1962.
+Lai was born into a family of very poor farmers in Ruijin, Jiangxi, on 21 July 1962.
 He was the youngest one of the five siblings.
 In 1979, he ranked first in the county for the Gaokao examination.
 Later, he was educated at Jiangxi University of Finance and Economics, majoring in economics management, where he graduated in 1983 and obtained a bachelor's degree.

 Beginning in July 1987, he served in several posts in the People's Bank of China, including deputy division director, division director, and deputy department director.
 In April 2003, he was transferred to China Banking Regulatory Commission (CBRC), where he worked until December 2005.
-He was promoted to deputy party secretary and president of China Huarong Asset Management in January 2009.
+He was promoted to Chinese Communist Party Deputy Committee Secretary and president of China Huarong Asset Management in January 2009.
 In September 2012 he was promoted again to become its party secretary and chairman of the board, the top political position in the company.

 Lai was a member of Chinese Communist Party (CCP), the Party secretary of China Huarong Asset Management's CCP Committee.
-As the Party secretary, he emphasized in 2015 that during the operation of China Huarong Asset Management, CCP Committee should play a central role, and party members should play an exemplary role.
+As the CCP Committee Secretary, he emphasized in 2015 that during the operation of China Huarong Asset Management, CCP Committee should play a central role, and party members should play an exemplary role.